maximehiez/maxime365/src/content/blog/english/2025-09-25-teams-sensitive-content-detection-in-meetings.md

 ---

 ##### Introduction
 In a world where business interactions increasingly take place via video conferencing, the security of information shared in meetings is becoming a major issue.
-Microsoft is addressing this need with the general availability of sensitive content detection in Teams meetings, a feature that is part of its real-time data protection strategy.
+Microsoft is addressing this need with the *General Availability* of sensitive content detection in Teams meetings, a feature that is part of its real-time data protection strategy.

 ---